matthewolckers/my_website/_pages/research.md

   - We analyze the design of a mechanism to extract a ranking of individuals according to a unidimensional characteristic, such as ability or need.
 Individuals, connected on a social network, only have local information about the ranking.
 We show that a planner can construct an ex post incentive compatible and efficient mechanism if and only if every pair of friends has a friend in common.
 We characterize the windmill network as the sparsest social network for which the planner can always construct a complete ranking.

   - <i class="far fa-file-pdf"></i> [arXiv](https://arxiv.org/pdf/1807.05093.pdf), [SSRN](https://papers.ssrn.com/abstract=3213311)
-  - Revision requested at AEJ: Microeconomics
+  - Conditionally accepted at *AEJ: Microeconomics*

   ---